 Why

 While Medical Humanities are represented in the early years of most undergraduate medical degrees, they are rarely signposted during clinical training or postgraduate curricula.
-We wondered whether that could be supported by a cross-Scotland initiative.
+The position is similar in most other healthcare curricula.
+We wondered whether that could be supported by a cross-Scotland initiative, presenting resources in a short, engaging manner, so that students might encounter them by chance or as interesting asides in curricula.

 Key aspirations for Medical Humanities include that they may